How Your Doctor Diagnoses Asthma

 Triggers.
 What are your asthma triggers or what makes your symptoms worse.
-Also, what you should do to avoid triggers.
+Also, what you should do to stay away from triggers.

 Activities.
-What you can do and what you should avoid in your daily activities.
+What you can do and should not do in your daily activities.

-Medications.
-How to correctly use your medicines.
+Medicines.
+How to use your medicines correctly.
 This includes inhalers and nebulizers.

 Follow-up.
-You should have regular office visits.
-Schedule your next appointment.
+Have regular office visits.
+Schedule your next visit.

 Guidelines for the Diagnosis and Management of Asthma, National Heart, Lung and Blood Institute